Understanding Self-Supervised Learning via Gaussian Mixture Models: Introduction

-Given pairs of points $(\vx,\hat{\vx})$ of the type described above, we analyze contrastive learning objectives in two categories; single and multi-modal GMMs.
+Given the model of noisy augmentations, we analyze contrastive learning objectives in two categories; single and multi-modal GMMs.
 In the single modal setting, the points in a pair are drawn from the same GMM distribution.
-Under this setting, we analyze InfoNCE and SimSiam losses, which are suited to leverage the additional information provided by the augmentations unlike spectral methods.
+We analyze InfoNCE and SimSiam losses, which are suited to leverage the additional information provided by the augmentations.
 In the {\bf multi-modal} context, the pair $(\vx,\hat{\vx})$ will be generated by \emph{separate} GMMs.
-A fundamental example is the CLIP model, where images are associated with text descriptions such that the samples are pairs of the form $(\vx_V,\vx_T)$, where $\vx_V$ (images) and $\vx_T$ (texts) can have different dimensions.
-The objective now is to learn two different functions -- two different linear projections -- one for each modality, such that each modality is projected onto the same space.
-Contrastive learning in this context tries to make the final projection of $\vx_V$ close to that of is pair $\vx_T$, and far from random other $\tilde{\vx}_T$'s.
-Particularly, the framework for the multi-modal GMM has a major difference; we do not need augmentations.
+For instance, in the CLIP~\citep{} images are associated with text descriptions such that we have pairs of the form $(\vx_V,\vx_T)$, where $\vx_V$ (images) and $\vx_T$ (texts) can have different dimensions.
+The objective now is to learn two different projections, one for each modality to project them onto the \emph{same} space.
+Contrastive methods aim to make the embedding of $\vx_V$ close to that of its pair $\vx_T$, and far from random other $\tilde{\vx}_T$.
+Since the samples come in natural pairs, we do not need augmentations.
 We provide further details in \cref{sec:multimodal}.

-{\bf Contributions:} Our objective is to theoretically understand the vital role augmentations in self-supervised representation learning; we do so in the context of GMMs.
-Precisely, \begin{enumerate}[topsep=0.1cm] \item We formalize a mathematical notion of augmentation/point pairs -- for both single and multi-modal GMMs, enabling us to concretely characterize contrastive learning methods in the context of GMMs. \item We quantify a measure of optimality for the projections learned in the context of GMMs (see \cref{sec:fisher}).
-We show that InfoNCE can find optimal projections for GMMs with \emph{general shared covariances}, whereas spectral methods cannot do so beyond \emph{spherical} GMMs. \item For the multi-modal GMM setting, we show that the CLIP contrastive loss learns linear projections that are a subset of the (Fisher-)optimal subspaces for each modality, i.e., filtering out all noise directions. \end{enumerate}
+{\bf Contributions:} Our objective is to theoretically understand the vital role of augmentations in self-supervised representation learning; we do so in the context of GMMs.
+To summarize, \begin{enumerate} \item We formalize a generalized notion of \textbf{noisy augmentation/point pairs}, enabling us to concretely characterize contrastive learning methods in the context of GMMs. \item We quantify a measure of optimality for the projections learned in the context of GMMs.
+We show that InfoNCE can find optimal projections for GMMs with \emph{general shared covariances}. \item For the multi-modal setting, we show that the CLIP loss learns linear projections that are a subset of the (Fisher-)optimal subspaces for each modality, filtering out noise directions. \end{enumerate}

-\section{Related Work}
+\subsection{Related work}